-It is important to note that the PAP suggests median In addition to the use of planted medians, the PAP locations.
-These medians are used to control recommends high-quality intersections and mid-block turning movements, slow vehicle speeds, improve crossings to enhance the safe passage of pedestrians predictability of traffic movements, and improve and bicyclists.
+In addition to the use of planted medians, the PAP It is important to note that the PAP suggests median locations.
+These medians are used to control recommends high-guality intersections and mid-block turning movements, slow vehicle speeds, improve crossings to enhance the safe passage of pedestrians predictability of traffic movements, and improve and bicyclists.
 These intersection treatments include crossing conditions by allowing for median refuge high-visibility crosswalks, pedestrian countdown crossings.
 Some median locations may require moving signals, shade trees, and pedestrian level lighting. individual access points off Summer Avenue to shared Some intersection locations may include mast-arm back-door connections.
 That way, not all trips have to signals and brick pavers for enhanced beautification. be accommodated along Summer Avenue.
 The PAP also notes intersections that can be transformed as gateways and provide visual cues for vehicles to recognize they are entering Summer Avenue and naturally promote traffic calming.